TaddyLab/hockey/README.md

 ####Content

 I (Sen Tian) start from conducting the hockey analysis by using **'hockey_shots.rda'** data, which is the output from **'buildshots.R'**.
-More details about the data are provided in the README inside data branch.
+More details are provided in the README inside data or code branch.
 The main tool is the regularized logistic regression, and more specifically the [Gamma Lasso Regression](https://github.com/mataddy/gamlr), which is included in the *'gamlr'* package in R. The comparison of the results between using the 'goals' and 'shots' data sets is summarized in **'compare_shots_goals.pdf'** with R code **'gamlr_shots.R'**.

 The shot quality prediction is the next focus of my analysis.